volatile/core/README.md

 [![GoDoc](https://godoc.org/github.com/volatile/core?status.svg)](https://godoc.org/github.com/volatile/core)

 Your app is reachable at http://localhost:8080/.
-If you want to use a custom port, set the `-port` parameter when running your app.
+If you want to use a custom address, set the `-address` parameter when running your app.

 Also, use the `-production` parameter when serving in a production environment.
 Some third-party handlers may have different behaviors following the environment.